Gonçalo Ramos: 2017–2022: Youth level and early senior career

-2022–present: World Cup breakthrough and Nations League title
+2022–present: World Cup debut and Nations League title

 On 10 November 2022, Ramos was named in Portugal's 26-man squad for the 2022 FIFA World Cup in Qatar.
 He made his senior debut in a friendly match against Nigeria on 17 November, scoring the third goal and assisting the fourth in a 4–0 victory.
 On 6 December, Portugal manager Fernando Santos started Ramos ahead of Cristiano Ronaldo in the team's round of 16 game against Switzerland.
 Ramos scored a hat-trick and provided an assist in Portugal's 6–1 victory, becoming the first player to score a World Cup knockout stage hat-trick since Tomáš Skuhravý in 1990.
 He also became the first player to score a hat-trick in his first World Cup start since Miroslav Klose in 2002.
 Portugal employed the same strategy in the quarter-finals against Morocco, with Ramos starting once again, but Portugal lost 1–0, being eliminated from the tournament.

 Following the World Cup, with the arrival of new manager Roberto Martínez, Ramos lost his place to Ronaldo in Portugal's squad for the UEFA Euro 2024 qualifiers against Liechtenstein and Luxembourg.
 After Ronaldo was suspended in a qualifier match against Slovakia, Ramos was given a chance to score brace in Portugal's 9–0 home defeat of Luxembourg on 11 September, Portugal's biggest win in international history.
 On 13 October, Ramos scored the opening goal in a 3–2 win over Slovakia, leading Portugal to qualify for Euro 2024, marking the nation's fastest qualification to a major tournament in their history.

 On 21 May 2024, he was named in Portugal's squad for final tournament in Germany, where Portugal was eliminated from the tournament by France in the quarter-finals, after losing 5–3 in a penalty shootout.

-In May 2025, Ramos was selected for Portugal’s 2025 UEFA Nations League Finals squad.
+In May 2025, Ramos was selected for Portugal's 2025 UEFA Nations League Finals squad.
 He and his team would go on to win the tournament 5–3 in a penalty shootout over rivals Spain, with Ramos scoring Portugal's first penalty.

+On 19 May 2026, Ramos was selected in the 26-man squad for the 2026 FIFA World Cup.
+He scored a stoppage-time goal in a 2–1 victory over Croatia in the Round of 32, securing his country's qualification for the Round of 16.